 The Owner has submitted an Environmental Impact Study ('EIS') prepared by Beacon Environmental Limited, dated April 2017.
-The development limits and vegetation protection zone ('VPZ') for the Subject Lands were staked by the TRCA on June 29,

-2015, and August 9, 2016 ('Staked Limit'), and the limits are shown on Attachment 3.
+The development limits and vegetation protection zone ('VPZ') for the Subject Lands were staked by the Toronto and Region Conservation Authority ('TRCA') on December 1, 2016 ('Staked Limit'), as shown on Attachment 3.
 The EIS concludes that the Development Concept will be outside any protected natural features associated with the valleylands and the provincially significant wetland located east of the Subject Lands.